 Shopify has a decent choice of themes.
 You can pick from 10 free templates, or 50+ premium templates costing $140-180.
 Shopify’s themes cover plenty of industries including electrical gadgets, clothing, sports, and cosmetics.

 However, some themes don’t have navigation bars that scroll down with you, which is a pain to rectify.

 In the other corner, it should come as no surprise that Squarespace, an industry leader of design, had the best scores of any ecommerce builder in our testing.

-Every template is modern and sleek (why not take a look yourself), conveying a clear message with easily identifiable key action buttons.
+Every one of Squarespace’s templates is modern and sleek (why not take a look yourself), conveying a clear message with easily identifiable key action buttons.
 They’re all mobile responsive, too, so they look great on any sized screen.